seqan/mars/README.md

 ## Authorship & Copyright

-LaRA 2 is being developed by [Jörg Winkler](mailto:j.winkler@fu-berlin.de), but it incorporates a lot of work from other members of the [SeqAn project](http://www.seqan.de).
+MaRs is being developed by [Jörg Winkler](mailto:j.winkler@fu-berlin.de), but it incorporates a lot of work from other members of the [SeqAn project](http://www.seqan.de).

 You can ask questions and report bugs on the [GitHub tracker](https://github.com/seqan/mars/issues).